Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/05-quiz-extra.md

 <br>
 ### Common error exit codes

 An **Exit Status** of 0 generally indicates a successfully completed job.
 Exit statuses up to **128** are the statuses returned by the program itself that was running and failed.
-Here are a few other common codes to watch out for when your job doesn't run as expected and you want to know why
+Here are a few other common codes to watch out for when your job doesn't run as expected and you want to know why:

 |Code|Meaning|
 |:--:|---|